AmosNimos/JobFinder/Design_Documents.md

 The scraped data can then be used to populate the job listings on the application.

 For hosting the site, I recommend using the LAMP stack (Linux, Apache, MySQL, PHP).
 This stack is well-suited for web applications and can support both mobile and desktop browsers, ensuring compatibility across different devices.

+For the application process, users should not apply through the site.
+Instead, the site should provide an email address or phone number for users to contact the employer directly.
+This approach avoids the need for subscriptions to apply for jobs.
+Additionally, any job postings that cannot provide a fixed salary should not be shown on the site.

+1. **Simplified Job Categories:** Provide broad categories for job types such as physical work, desk jobs, social work, etc., to make it quick and easy for users to find relevant job listings.

+2. **One-Click Job Search:** Allow users to find job listings with just a click, eliminating the need for complex search criteria or filters.

+3. **No Unnecessary Requirements:** Remove requirements like study level or specific qualifications to make the application more accessible to job seekers looking for decent jobs at decent salaries.

+4. **Quick Application Process:** Enable users to contact employers directly via email or phone, eliminating the need for subscriptions or lengthy application processes.

+5. **Mobile-Friendly Design:** Ensure the website is optimized for mobile devices, allowing users to access job listings and apply for jobs on the go.

+6. **Save and Share Jobs:** Allow users to save job listings they're interested in and share them easily with others, enhancing the usability of the application.

+7. **User Feedback:** Provide a way for users to provide feedback on job listings or employers, helping improve the overall user experience.

+8. **Local Job Market Insights:** Offer insights into the local job market trends, helping users make informed decisions about their job search.

+By focusing on simplicity and user-friendliness, the job finder map application can make job finding quick and easy for users looking for decent jobs at decent salaries.